 The Bois de Boulogne, a large public park, provides a lovely setting for this grand villa, a riot of silver leaf and chandeliers.
 Frédéric Anton’s dishes are as opulent as their surrounds, with extravagant ingredients such as black truffle, foi gras, and gold-leaf jelly, all presented like wondrous jewels of the kitchen.
 An outstanding wine cellar boasts more than 30,000 bottles.

-In contrast to the glitz of the high-end Michelin starred joints, Septime is a relaxed neighbourhood restaurant with the simple ambition of serving fabulous modern French food.
+In contrast to the glitz of the high-end Michelin starred restaurants in Paris, Septime is a relaxed neighbourhood restaurant with the simple ambition of serving fabulous modern French food.
 Five-course tasting menus are available at lunch, seven-course for dinner, and very reasonably priced at under €100.
 To stand a chance of getting a table though, book precisely three weeks ahead.

 Entering La Fourmi Ailee (The Winged Ant) is like going through Alice’s looking glass.